AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_golive_backuprestore"
 >title="Backup & Restore"
->abstract="Learn how to restore your AEM as a Cloud Service content from backup using Cloud Manager or through the public API."
+>abstract="Learn how to restore your AEM as a Cloud Service content from backup using Cloud Manager."

-Learn how to restore your AEM as a Cloud Service content from backup using Cloud Manager or through the public API.
+Learn how to restore your AEM as a Cloud Service content from backup using Cloud Manager.

 ## Overview {#overview}